faster-cpython/ideas/3.13/engine.md

 the canonical representation on exits.
 For example, if a value is represented by an unboxed float, it is expensive to box, then unbox it across an exit.
-This optimiztion has the potential to be a significant performance win *and* to consume a lot of memory, so we need to design our data structures carefully.
+This optimization has the potential to be a significant performance win *and* to consume a lot of memory, so we need to design our data structures carefully.